Rutland Water: Community

 Upper Hambleton and the remnant of Middle Hambleton, including the Old Hall, are together now known simply as Hambleton and are to be found on a long peninsula in the middle of the lake, land that was formerly a ridge between the two valleys in which the lake now lies.
 The few houses of Normanton avoided flooding although its church did not.
 The lower part of the building was supported against water damage so that its upper part could be used to present the story of the construction of the reservoir to the public.
 Some funerary monuments from it can be seen at Edenham church, Lincolnshire.

 Recreation

-The reservoir is used not just for water storage, but is a popular sports centre – as well as water sports such as sailing visitors enjoy fishing, walking and cycling along a 25 mi perimeter track.
+The reservoir is used not just for water storage, but is a popular sports centre – as well as water sports such as sailing, visitors enjoy fishing, walking and cycling along a 25 mi perimeter track.
 A pleasure cruiser, the Rutland Belle, carries people around the lake.
 Birdwatching brings visitors from far afield.
-The former butterfly centre at Sykes Lane has been turned into Bugtopia – The Zoo.